 The discussion and analysis of the Company's financial condition and results of operations are based upon its financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires the Company to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities.
-The Company's critical accounting policies and estimates are consistent with the disclosure in the Company's Form 10-K.
+The Company's Form 10-K, with the exception of FIN 48, see Note 7.